AI4WA/OpenOmniFramework/docs/Deployment/your-cloud.md

 Under this mode, your storage solution will be *s3*, you will need to

-- create a s3 bucket, and replace it to the *S3_BUCKET* setting in AI/API/Client
+- create a s3 bucket, and replace it to the *S3_BUCKET* setting in Agent/API/Client
-- create an access key and secret key, set it properly for both AI, API and Client, refer to AWS documentation for more details
+- create an access key and secret key, set it properly for both Agent, API and Client, refer to AWS documentation for more details

 After this, the first step you will need to do is deploying it to your cloud server.